440 Huntington Avenue

 Boston, MA 02115

-Nathan Partlan is a PhD student studying Game AI and Procedural Content Generation at Northeastern University’s College of Computer and Information Science, advised by Professor Magy Seif El-Nasr.
+Nathan Partlan is a PhD student studying Game AI and Procedural Content Generation at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Magy Seif El-Nasr.
 He is developing practical and designer-focused methods to expand the possibilities for artificial agents and games.
 Nathan’s ideal future is one in which people of all backgrounds and abilities will enjoy, take solace in, be challenged and educated by, and become emotionally invested in, games of all sorts.
 He wants to help you bring your unique vision to life.

 Since completing his Bachelor of Science degree in Computer Science at Brown University, Nathan has spent the past several years implementing AI, procedural content generation, and gameplay systems as a professional game programmer at Turbine, Inc. He has worked on six commercial game titles, including Game of Thrones: Conquest, Infinite Crisis, two expansions for The Lord of the Rings Online (at Turbine), and The Nightworld (at Demiurge Studios).
 He has also contributed to three released open-source games.
 At Brown, he helped to revive the Brown Game Developers group, organized the Brown Independent Games Expo for two years, and worked with another student to revise and co-teach a course on game engines.